2008 Atlantic hurricane season: Retirement

-On April 22, 2009, at the 31st Session of the RA IV Hurricane Committee, the World Meteorological Organization retired the names Gustav, Ike, and Paloma from its rotating North Atlantic basin name lists due to the number of deaths and damage they caused.
+On April 22, 2009, at the 31st Session of the RA IV Hurricane Committee, the World Meteorological Organization retired the names Gustav, Ike, and Paloma from its rotating North Atlantic basin name lists due to the number of deaths and damage they caused, and they will no longer be used again in the future.
 They were replaced with Gonzalo, Isaias, and Paulette, respectively, for the 2014 season.

 Season effects

 This is a table of all of the storms that formed in the 2008 Atlantic hurricane season.
 It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2008 USD.